 “The Institute is a beacon of excellence and innovation, of which Carleton University can be justly proud…One of the reasons why so many professional economists did not realize the dangers inherent in the complex, globalized, financial system was that they had been trained only in a very narrow set of methods of analyzing an economy, divorced from political, social, and historical analysis.”

-— Professor Diane Elson, University of Essex (UK
+— Professor Diane Elson, University of Essex

 “…an outstanding institution in the world of higher education.”

-Prof. Margit Mayer, Freie Universität Berlin
+— Prof. Margit Mayer, Freie Universität Berlin

 Today, MA students are able to choose between a thesis or major research paper depending on their preferences.
 The program’s placement course also allows students to network with government and non-governmental organizations, policy-makers, researchers, and community-based organizations in order to gain practical and on-site work experience outside the classroom.
-Students may also choose a collaborative specialization in African Studies, Latin American and Caribbean Studies, or a concentration in Work and Labour.
+Students may also choose a collaborative specialization in Accessibility, African Studies, Climate Change, and Latin American and Caribbean Studies, or a concentration in Work and Labour.

-The collaborative PhD with a specialization in Political Economy is especially designed for Carleton doctoral students who have already been accepted to one of our collaborating programs: Canadian Studies, Communication, Geography and Environmental Studies, History, Legal Studies, Political Science, Public Policy and Administration, Sociology, Anthropology and Social Work.
+The collaborative PhD with a specialization in Political Economy is especially designed for Carleton doctoral students who have already been accepted to one of our collaborating programs: Canadian Studies, Communication, Geography and Environmental Studies, History, Legal Studies, Political Science, Public Policy and Administration, Sociology, Anthropology, and Social Work.